 Here are a few places you should take a look at:

-think about getting private Japanese tutorials.
+If you don’t feel comfortable in traditional language classes, there are always other options.
+You should think about getting private Japanese tutorials.
 You can work privately with a tutor who’ll adapt their lessons to suit how you learn.

 Since you’re the only student, your tutor will have all the time in the world to help you with aspects you find difficult and to go back over something you mightn’t have understood.
 If you’re looking for private tutors, you’ve come to the right place.